open-joinbase/JoinBase/README.md

 ## Download

-From JoinBase 2023.2, the community edition is publicly available.
+From JoinBase 2023.2, the Community edition is publicly available.

 Get latest releases in the porject's [release page](https://github.com/open-joinbase/JoinBase/releases).